 For the first time in history, a bio-based movable bridge for cyclists was built in the province of Friesland, the Netherlands.
 The bridge, which is 66 metres long and 4 metres wide, is open since early 2020.
 Compared to the old concrete bridge of 400 tonnes, this bio-composite bridge is only 30 tonnes.

 The bridge is made out of flax and resins derived from plants and it’s the first time this bio composite material is used on this scale.
 It stands as an important project and example to promote more eco-friendly materials and sway the construction industry to turn to a greener page.

 After clicking on a series of buttons, Assistant Professor Dr. Marko Pavlović turns on a machine.
 Two pistons, one per side, start a rhythmic up-and-down bending of the structure’s extremities.
-This 1:3 scale replica of the swing bridge, designed to pivot horizontally around a central pin, is going to be built in Leeuwarden, in the North of the Netherlands.
+This was a 1:3 scale replica of the swing bridge, designed to pivot horizontally around a central pin.
 “Regarding flexibility, the structure is very promising,” comments Pavlović.
 “It behaves like chewing gum, and it is very strong.”